(^ to the tune of “Maryland, My Maryland”, the national anthem of a certain mid-Atlantic state…)

 Next stop: The War Memorial.
 The whole area was closed off for some serious cosmetic work in preparation for New Zealand’s big war anniversary in 2015.
 During World War I, the Australia and New Zealand Army Corps (ANZAC) forces were pretty much annihilated at the Battle of Gallipoli.
 It was a terrible loss, but it also put AU and NZ on the world map.
 2015 was the centennial of the Gallipoli campaign and a pretty Big Deal.
 I wished I could hang around a couple of months to see the events.

 Around noon, it was time to go chill at the Harbor and watch a young man sing on the pier.
+I think he was singing Moe Hurihuri – Restless Love, a haunting traditional lament.
 I love this photo and the colors are a pale comparison to what they really are.
 To my back were shops, plaques to history, a field perfect for frisbees and dogs.
 It was a great outdoor public space.
 10/10 would recommend.